 Our curriculum vision

 Colton Hills Community School is an inner-city school with a diverse cohort that draws from a wide range of cultures, nationalities and identities.
-A significant majority of our students come from working class backgrounds, and many from households where resources can be scarce and access to cultural capital is limited.
+Our curriculum seeks to address the disadvantage that may exist within these different communities by giving our students access to everything that the world can offer.

-Our school proudly holds the status of a School of Sanctuary, where students from across the local area – and across the globe, too – can come together to learn harmoniously regardless of their background and upbringing.
+Our school proudly holds the status of a School of Sanctuary, where students from across the local area – and across the globe, too – can come together to learn harmoniously regardless of their background.

-We recognised the importance of grounding our curriculum in its wider contexts to enable us to fill gaps in our students’ knowledge that they may have when compared to students from more affluent backgrounds, and we are unapologetic in ensuring that our students have every opportunity to engage with as much powerful knowledge as those more fortunate than they are.
+We recognised the importance of grounding our curriculum in its wider contexts to enable us to fill gaps in our students’ knowledge.
+We are unapologetic in ensuring that our students have every opportunity to engage with as much powerful knowledge as anyone else in the country.

 With these school contexts in mind, at Colton Hills we have built our curriculum around a series of thematically based Curricular Concepts that students will see in various subjects, enabling them to draw links and supporting them in making connections that might not always be apparent to them.

-The intention of our curriculum at all stages is that we will teach all children at the school that:
+The intention of our curriculum at all stages is that we will teach all children at our school that:

 Humanity is on an optimistic, positive journey of developing tolerance, enfranchisement and rights for all peoples, and we must all play our part in this.